MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/ink-toolbar.md

     TargetInkCanvas="{x:Bind inkCanvas}" />
 ```

+**Initialize based on user preferences or device state**

-In some cases, you might want to set the location and orientation of the ink toolbar based on user preference or device setting.
+In some cases, you might want to set the location and orientation of the ink toolbar based on user preference or device state.
 The following example demonstrates how to set the location and orientation of the ink toolbar based on the left or right-hand writing preferences specified through **Settings > Devices > Pen & Windows Ink > Pen > Choose which hand you write with**.

 ![Dominant hand setting](.\images\ink\location-handedness-setting.png)
 *Dominant hand setting*